Search Site

 In fact, most people with LPR do not have heartburn.
 That is a symptom that is mainly associated with GERD.
 Why is that?
 Well, the esophagus has a protective lining that prevents acid from doing much damage.
 In fact, in the normal person, several episodes of reflux is normal and do not cause any heartburn symptoms.
 In GERD, it is only when there are excessive reflux episodes which wears off the protective lining of the esophagus do symptoms of heartburn begin.

 In the throat, there is no protective lining.
 Therefore, even one single episode of LPR could cause symptoms.
 If an individual has LPR and only has one or two reflux episodes that get up into the throat, these few episodes would not cause heartburn as the protective lining of the esophagus would be present, but cause LPR symptoms.
+Indeed, research has shown that it takes as few as three reflux events to cause voicebox inflammation and injury.
+It has also been found to be a risk factor for throat cancer [more info].

 What are the symptoms of LPR?